-Matt completed a Bachelor of Arts (with First Class Honours in Psychology), Master of Psychology (Clinical), and PhD (Clinical and Developmental Psychology) at the University of Melbourne, followed by an Australia Award-Endeavour Research Fellowship at the University of Oregon in the United States.
+Education: Matt completed a Bachelor of Arts with Honours in Psychology, followed by a Master of Psychology (Clinical), and a PhD in Clinical and Developmental Psychology at the University of Melbourne.
+His academic journey then extended to the United States, where he undertook an Australia Award-Endeavour Research Fellowship at the University of Oregon.

 Make an appointment with Dr Matthew Blake

 We often think of the nuclear family as traditional or ideal.
 However, many parenting strategies are…